 - ramping up efforts to find permanent, stable families for older youth who may have otherwise been relegated to age out of foster care.

 - increasing annual adoptions and subsidized guardianships for children in foster care who need permanent families across the state.

 - building better services and supports for youth about to age out of foster care without a permanent family, including identifying each youth’s needs related to housing, education, employment, and health care.

 The state has also recommitted to several longer-term strategies to improve the overall child welfare system, including:

 - strengthening the DHS workforce with better training and lower caseloads.

 - improving the quality of work with kids and families with better and more accurate data collection and reporting.

 - implementing a statewide model of child welfare practice that emphasizes keeping children with families, preferably their own, and engaging children and families in critical decision making.

-The monitor also filed a new progress report (PDF) today, covering the previous administration’s reform efforts between April 1 and September 30, 2010.
+The monitor also filed a (PDF) today, covering the previous administration’s reform efforts between April 1 and September 30, 2010.
 The continued failures outlined in this most recent report — including continued failure to find permanent families for older youth and properly supporting young adults as they prepare to age out of the foster care system — underscore the need for this renewed commitment from DHS leadership.